Religious brother: Lutheran

 In Lutheran Churches, brothers are monastics or members of religious orders.

 Methodism

 In the Methodist Church, those who are called "Brothers" (Br.) are male monastics (e.g. votarists of Saint Brigid of Kildare Methodist-Benedictine Monastery) or members of a Methodist religious order (e.g. Order of Saint Luke).

+Orthodox

+Brotherhoods in Eastern Orthodox and Greek Catholic traditions were lay brothers affiliated with individual autocephalous churches.
+Some of their focus was of an evangelical or theological character, but much of their activity was in fact secular.
+Their structure resembled that of medieval confraternities and trade guilds, and can be characterized as the Orthodox equivalent of Catholic religious orders.

 Other uses of the term

+Plymouth Brethren

+Plymouth Brethren refer to others in their fellowship as "brother" or sister".

 Shakerism

-All male adult members of the Shakers use the title of "brother."
-In the past, male Shakers in leadership positions of communities used the title "father."
+All male adult members of the Shakers use the title of "brother".
+In the past, male Shakers in leadership positions of communities used the title "father".

 The Church of Jesus Christ of Latter-day Saints

 In the Church of Jesus Christ of Latter-day Saints, adults female and male are often referred to sisters and brothers respectively.
 The use is similar to Mr. or Mrs, therefore using the terms is not common among young single adults.
 'As Latter-day Saints united by common beliefs, the terms Brother and Sister best describe our relationship'.

 Jehovah's Witnesses

-All baptized members of Jehovah's Witnesses refer to other members in good standing as "brothers" and "sisters".
+All baptized members of the Jehovah's Witnesses refer to other members in good standing as "brothers" and "sisters" because they "enjoy a common spiritual relationship analogous to that of brothers".